 We believe that many middle-income families have significant unmet retirement and savings needs.
-Using our FNA tool, our sales representatives help our clients understand their current financial situation and how they can use time-tested financial principles, such as prioritizing personal savings, to reach their savings goals.
+Using our FNA tool, sales representatives help our clients understand their current financial situations and how they can use time-tested financial principles, such as prioritizing personal savings, to reach their savings goals.
 Our product offerings comprise saving and investment vehicles that seek to meet the needs of clients in all stages of life.

-Through PFS, PFS Investments, Primerica Life Canada, PFSL Investments Canada, and our licensed sales representatives, we distribute and sell to our clients a variety of mutual funds, managed investments, variable and fixed annuities, fixed indexed annuities and segregated funds.
-As of December 31, 2017, approximately 24,340 of our sales representatives were licensed to distribute mutual funds in the United States (including Puerto Rico) and Canada.
-As of December 31, 2017, approximately 13,610 of our sales representatives were licensed and appointed to distribute annuities in the United States and approximately 11,380 of our sales representatives were licensed to sell segregated funds in Canada.
+Through PFS, PFS Investments, Primerica Life Canada, PFSL Investments Canada, and licensed sales representatives, we distribute and sell to our clients a variety of mutual funds, managed investments, variable and fixed annuities, fixed indexed annuities and segregated funds.
+As of December 31, 2018, approximately 25,370 sales representatives were licensed to distribute mutual funds in the United States (including Puerto Rico) and Canada.
+As of December 31, 2018, approximately 13,820 sales representatives were licensed and appointed to distribute annuities in the United States and approximately 12,470 sales representatives were licensed to sell segregated funds in Canada.

 In the United States, clients acquire securities products from PFS Investments in either a brokerage or advisory relationship.
 In a brokerage relationship, a PFS Investments registered representative is required pursuant to FINRA rules to make a suitable recommendation for the client, but provides no ongoing monitoring of the client's investments.
-In addition, certain recommendations may be subject to the fiduciary rules established by the Department of Labor ("DOL") governing client investments in qualified retirement plans.
-For its services, PFS Investments receives an upfront commission in connection with the sale, and a trail commission or 12b-1 fee for the continued servicing of the account.
 PFS Investments markets mutual funds and variable annuities on a brokerage basis.
-In an advisory relationship, namely our managed investment offerings, PFS Investments and its investment advisory representative have a fiduciary obligation to provide suitable initial recommendations to the client and ongoing monitoring of the client's investments.
+In an advisory relationship, namely our managed investment offerings, PFS Investments and its investment advisory representative have a fiduciary obligation to provide suitable initial recommendations to the client and ongoing monitoring of the client's investments

 Mutual Funds.
-In the United States, our licensed sales representatives primarily distribute mutual funds from the following select asset management firms: American Century Investments, American Funds, Franklin Templeton, Invesco, Legg Mason and Pioneer.
+In the United States, licensed sales representatives primarily distribute mutual funds from the following select asset management firms: American Century Investments, American Funds, Franklin Templeton, Invesco, Legg Mason and Amundi Pioneer.
 These firms have diversified product offerings, including domestic and international equity, fixed-income and money market funds.
 Each firm continually evaluates its fund offerings and adds new funds on a regular basis.
 Additionally, their product offerings reflect diversified asset classes and varied investment styles.
 We have selling agreements with a number of other fund companies and we believe that, collectively, these asset management firms provide funds that meet the investment needs of our clients.

-During 2017, four of these fund families (Legg Mason, Invesco, American Funds and Franklin Templeton) accounted for approximately 95% of our mutual fund sales in the United States.
-Legg Mason and Invesco each have large wholesaling teams that support our sales force in distributing their mutual fund products.
+During 2018, four of these fund families (Legg Mason, Invesco, American Funds, and Franklin Templeton) accounted for approximately 94% of our mutual fund sales in the United States.
+Legg Mason and Invesco each have large wholesaling teams that support the sales force in distributing their mutual fund products.
 Our selling agreements with these firms all have indefinite terms and provide for termination at will.

-An affiliate of PFS Investments, Primerica Shareholder Services, Inc. ("PSS"), provides transfer agent services to investors who purchase shares of mutual funds offered by American Century Investments, Franklin Templeton, Invesco, or Pioneer Investments through PFS Investments.
-Beginning in 2018, PSS will also provide transfer agent services to investors who purchase shares of mutual funds offered by Legg Mason.
+A wholly owned indirect subsidiary of the Parent Company and affiliate of PFS Investments, Primerica Shareholder Services, Inc. ("PSS"), provides transfer agent recordkeeping services to investors who purchase shares of mutual funds offered by American Century Investments, Franklin Templeton, Invesco, Legg Mason or Amundi Pioneer through PFS Investments.
 In exchange for these services, PSS receives recordkeeping and account maintenance fees from the applicable fund company.
-PSS has retained BNY Mellon Asset Servicing to perform the necessary transfer agent services for these accounts on its proprietary SuRPASS system.
-PFS Investments serves as the Internal Revenue Service ("IRS") approved non-bank custodian for customers that open individual retirement accounts ("IRA") (or certain other retirement accounts) with PFS Investments and invest in shares of mutual funds offered by American Century Investments, Franklin Templeton, Invesco, Legg Mason or Pioneer Investments.
+PSS has retained BNY Mellon Asset Servicing to perform the necessary transfer agent recordkeeping services for these accounts on its proprietary SuRPASS system.
+PFS Investments serves as the Internal Revenue Service ("IRS") approved non-bank custodian for customers that open individual retirement accounts ("IRA") (or certain other retirement accounts) with PFS Investments and invest in shares of mutual funds offered by American Century Investments, Franklin Templeton, Invesco, Legg Mason or Amundi Pioneer.
 For these services, PFS Investments receives an annual custodian fee.